 Gluteal region, thigh, hip joint, leg, tibiofibular joints, popliteal fossa, knee joint, foot, ankle, superficial veins.

 Spine (curvatures, regional vertebra, intervertebral discs, facet joints, ligaments) and musculature.

 Shoulder region, shoulder complex (joints), axilla, arm, forearm, radioulnar joints, elbow joint, hand, carpal tunnel.

 Skull (adult and infant), face, ear, orbit and eyeball, eyelids, lacrimal apparatus, neck, cranial nerves, masticatory apparatus, oral cavity, salivary glands, nose, larynx, trachea, pharynx, esophagus, palate.

 Moore, K. L., Agur, A. M., & Dalley, A. F. (2015).
 Essential clinical anatomy.
 Philadelphia: Wolters Kluwer Health

-Specifically, students must express themselves in their own words, and cite sources when they use outside information.
+Specifically, for BMED 480 Clinical Applications of Human Anatomy, students must express themselves in their own words, and cite sources when they use outside information.
 Verbatim copying of the module text or textbook is considered plagiarism and is a breach of academic integrity.
-Further, lying and misrepresentation are dishonest and violate the six core values of academic integrity.
+Further, lying and misrepresentation are dishonest and violate the core values of academic integrity.

-This material is copyrighted and is for the sole use of students registered in BMED 480.
-This material shall not be distributed or disseminated to anyone other than students registered in BMED 480.
+This material is copyrighted and is for the sole use of students registered in BMED 480 Clinical Applications of Human Anatomy.
+This material shall not be distributed or disseminated to anyone other than students registered in BMED 480 Clinical Applications of Human Anatomy.
 Failure to abide by these conditions is a breach of copyright, and may also constitute a breach of academic integrity under the University Senate’s Academic Integrity Policy Statement.